kbalog/uis-dat640-fall2020/README.md

 ### Lecture period (weeks 35-42)

   * Mondays and Tuesdays are classes for discussion and exercises, led by Krisztian Balog (KB).
-    - The respective video lectures are made available at least 24hours the class.
+    - The respective video lectures are made available at least 24hours before the class.
 You need to watch the video before the class, otherwise you will not be able to meaningfully participate in the discussion and undertake the exercises.
   * Wednesdays are labs for getting help on the obligatory [assignments](assignments/), led by Trond Linjordet (TL).
     - Assignments are to be solved individually.
 They constitute 50% the project work.